attack-monkey/Lean-Functional-Typescript/README.md

 ```

-> A library groups functions that work on the same call signature.
+> The parent object is used to group functions that work on the same call signature

 All in all - less code and more flexibility :D

 ## Chaining vs Piping

-In **lean** there is a preference towards piping functions together rather than chaining methods.
-The reason is because methods generally come from class + method syntax rather than function syntax.
+In **Lean** there is a preference towards piping functions together rather than chaining methods.
+The reason is because methods generally mean a lot of repetition across different classes that implement the same methods.
+It's possible to break methods into stand alone methods and reuse them - but this is generally a messy process.

 In saying that, there are already functional libraries out there that use chaining rather than piping, and even a mix of both chaining and piping.